janus-idp/backstage-plugins/plugins/aap-backend/README.md

 1. Configure the scheduler using one of the following options:

-   - Add the following code to the `packages/backend/src/plugins/catalog.ts` file if the scheduler is configured inside the `app-config.yaml` file:
+   - If the scheduler is configured inside the `app-config.yaml` file, add the following code to the `packages/backend/src/plugins/catalog.ts` file:

      ```ts title="packages/backend/src/plugins/catalog.ts"
      /* highlight-add-next-line */